 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

 The gentle hills rise up to 600 meters above sea level and consist mainly of clay and marl soils.
 In this area are among other things the well-known DOC / DOCG ranges Alta Langa.
 Barbaresco.
 Barbera d'Alba.
 Barolo.
 Dolcetto d'Alba.
 Dolcetto di Diano d'Alba.
 Dogliani.
 Nebbiolo d'Alba and Roero, Some of these wines can also be marketed under the lower-quality DOC name Langhe.
-The very large DOC area Langhe for red wines, rosé wines and white wines covers almost 1,400 hectares of vineyards in a total of 94 municipalities in the province of Cuneo; for the wine type Arneis however only in 31 municipalities.
+The very large DOC area Langhe for reds, rosé wines and white wines covers nearly 1,400 hectares of vineyards in a total of 94 municipalities in the province of Cuneo; for the wine type Arneis however only in 31 municipalities.

 The Bianco is blended from approved, non-aromatic varieties in any mixture.
 The sweet Bianco Passito is out Arneis or Chardonnay or Nascetta or Riesling (about 60%) pressed.
 The Rosso is made from approved, non-aromatic varieties in any mixture.
 The sweet- tasting Rosso Passito is out Barbera or Dolcetto or Nebbiolo (to 85%) produced.
 The Rosato is produced from the varieties Barbera or Dolcetto or Nebbiolo (each to 60%).